gwen001/DataExtractor/README.md

 remove those results from datas tab (regexps allowed), JSON format: ["http://$","application/javacript",...]
 important: regexps here are case insentitive by design

-# Examples of tabs config
+# Examples of regexp config

 All config textareas should be valid JSON format associative arrays (key/value), so take care of every single comma and quote.
 As soon as you save your settings, a check is performed so you can ensure that everything is fine in the output/errors tab of the exender tab.